Talk about a toy you liked in your childhood.: IELTS Speaking Cue Card

 What other toys did you enjoy playing with as a child?

-Apart from the doll house, I loved playing with action figures and building blocks.
-Action figures allowed me to create stories and adventures, while building blocks helped me develop my creativity and spatial awareness.
-Each toy offered a unique way to engage my imagination.
+Aside from the doll house, I loved playing with action figures and building blocks.
+Action figures allowed me to create stories and adventures, while building blocks helped me develop my spatial awareness and creativity.
+Each toy offered a different way to express my imagination.

 How do you think playing with toys impacts childhood development?

 Playing with toys is crucial for childhood development as it fosters creativity, problem-solving skills, and social interaction.
-Toys like my doll house encouraged teamwork and communication with my parents, while others helped me learn about structure and design, enhancing my cognitive skills.
+Toys like my doll house encouraged teamwork and communication with my parents, while others helped me learn about balance and coordination.
+They play a vital role in shaping a child's mind.

 Do you think handmade toys are better than store-bought ones?

 I believe handmade toys can be more meaningful than store-bought ones.
-They often carry personal stories and memories, like my doll house, which was a product of teamwork and creativity.
-Handmade toys can also encourage children to use their imagination and resourcefulness.
+They often carry personal stories and memories, like my doll house.
+Creating something with your own hands fosters a sense of accomplishment and creativity that mass-produced toys may lack, making them more special.

 Band 7